deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+## Day 40 (grpc load balancing)

+- updated server with option to run multiple server instances
+- updated client to make multiple Unary RPC calls
+- added notes capturing my understanding

 ## Day 39 (grpc load balancing)

 - reading through load balancing policy
 - added a sample client code. need to follow up with some doubts that I had while working on the code
-  - [ ] Verify that the client is using the round robin load balancing policy.
+  - [x] Verify that the client is using the round robin load balancing policy. - yes, but sometimes connection state could impact the ordering.
-  - [ ] Check if we can get the resolved address from the client connection.
+  - [x] Check if we can get the resolved address from the client connection. - can see from the debug logs
-  - [ ] Add notes for the load balancing feature
+  - [x] Add notes for the load balancing feature
-  - [ ] Check what other load balancing policies are available.
+  - [x] Check what other load balancing policies are available.

 ## Day 38 (break)